mesosphere/dcos-docs-site/pages/version-policy/index.md

 excerpt: DC/OS version lifecycle and compatibility matrix
 ---

-This page was updated on January 7, 2019.
+This page was updated on April 1, 2019.

 # Mesosphere DC/OS Version Lifecycle and Compatibility Matrix

 This document explains to Mesosphere customers, partners, users, and operators of Mesosphere DC/OS the modifications or enhancements to the same software product as designated by a change in the version release.
 A version release provides backward compatibility to all released APIs.
-The guidelines outlined within this document apply to the version of DC/OS and its catalog packages that this document resides in.
+The guidelines outlined in this document applies to the version of DC/OS and its catalog packages.

 ## DC/OS Version Lifecycle